justinmoon/talkingpoints/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Next.js

+- React 2025 uses [Nextra](https://github.com/shuding/nextra).
+We decided not to use this directly, because each post would have to have a ton of JSX boilerplate (video player, navigation, etc).
+But it looks very nice and we could use this for inspiration.
+- [Interesting MDX video player tutorial](https://scotch.io/tutorials/building-a-video-blog-with-gatsby-and-markdown-mdx#toc-summary1) to give you a sense of how ^^ would work